Oswald Peraza Preview, Player Props: Yankees vs. Rays

 - In five games this year, Peraza has picked up an RBI, with more than one RBI once.

-- He has scored a run in seven of 22 games so far this year.
+- He has scored in seven games this year (30.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.